David M. Edwards

 Dave Edwards is a seasoned professional musician with extensive experience onstage as well as in the recording studio.
 He began playing piano professionally at a local pizza parlor as a teenager.
 He studied classical and jazz piano at the University of North Texas, and afterward played in rock groups, country dance bands and lounge acts.
 He has done a considerable amount of recording work, including commercials, film scores, and song demos, as well as a stint with a band that was signed to Capitol Records.

-He currently lives in the Denver, Colorado area and spends his time while not exploring the Rocky Mountains working on his original piano music.
+He currently lives in Colorado and spends his time while not exploring the Rocky Mountains working on his original piano music.

 Long Version: